Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 4.0 Internal CER Communications

-The roles and responsibilities of the Board, CEO, Commission, and IAC are distinct, and independence in carrying out those roles must be respected.
-However, it is essential that the pillars of the governance structure, through their respective leadership and as groups, communicate and collaborate with one another on matters of shared interest and impact to the entire CER.
-Such communication and collaboration fosters internal CER cohesiveness and a shared sense of purpose, while respecting the Commission’s adjudicative independence.
+The roles and responsibilities of the Board, CEO, Commission, and IAC are distinct, and independence in carrying out those roles must be respected while at the same time recognizing the interdependent nature of these relationships as part of one Regulator.
+It is essential that the pillars of the governance structure, through their respective leadership and as groups, communicate and collaborate with one another on matters of shared interest and impact to the entire CER.
+Such communication and collaboration foster internal CER cohesiveness and a shared sense of purpose, while respecting the Commission’s adjudicative independence.
 When communicating and collaborating in areas of shared interest, the Board, Commission, and IAC each strive to share their advice and perspectives through a common or collective voice on behalf of their respective arms of the governance structure where possible.

-In practice, most communication and collaboration occurs bilaterally between the CEO and each of the Board Chairperson, Lead Commissioner, and IAC Chairperson.
+In practice, most communication and collaboration occur bilaterally between the CEO and each of the Board Chairperson, Lead Commissioner, and IAC Chairperson.
 Other forms of communication include:

 - Meetings of Board leadership, Commission leadership, and the CEO